 Title IX Trainings to Athletes-The Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with athletic teams to discuss university policies that prohibit discrimination and sexual misconduct and discuss the disciplinary process and possible outcomes as it relates to sexual misconduct and other acts of prohibited discrimination.
-The Center for Student Wellness intervention.
+The Center for Student Wellness provides annual, mandatory presentations to all student athletes on consent, sexual health, and bystander intervention.

-Sexual Assault Awareness and Prevention Presentations to Fraternity and Sorority Members-Each fall, the Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with fraternity and sorority members to talk about Title IX and sexual misconduct.
+Sexual Assault Awareness and Prevention Presentations to Fraternity and Sorority Members- Each fall, the Office of Equal Opportunity and Affirmative Action in partnership with the Office of the Dean of Students meets with fraternity and sorority members to talk about Title IX and sexual misconduct.
 Definitions are provided as well as university policies and expectations for bystander intervention.

-Addressing Sexual Misconduct Brochure-You may request or pick up a brochure from the Office of Dean of Students office (Union Building, Suite 270, or call 801-581-7066) or the Office of Equal Opportunity and Affirmative Action (Park Building, Room 135 or call 801-581-8365) that addresses sexual misconduct, how to get help, and how to report.
+Addressing Sexual Misconduct Brochure- You may request or pick up a brochure from the Office of Dean of Students office (Union Building, Suite 270, or call 801-581-7066) or the Office of Equal Opportunity and Affirmative Action (Park Building, Room 135 or call 801-581-8365) that addresses sexual misconduct, how to get help, and how to report.
 This brochure also outlines the disciplinary process, sanctioning and protective measures that can be taken to protect victims.

-It's On Us - The It's On Us Campaign aims to increase awareness around sexual violence, our individual roles in preventing it and ces to help survivors.
-A variety of events are held across campus which have included film screenings, Bystander Intervention trainings, pledge sigr ings, tabling to disperse information on Title IX and resource the Victim/Survivor a massive market distributed.
+It's On Us - The It's On Us Campaign aims to increase awareness around sexual violence, our individual roles in preventing it and resources to help survivors.
+A variety of events are held across campus which have included film screenings, Bystander Intervention trainings, pledge signings, tabling to disperse information on Title IX and resources such as the Victim/Survivor Advocates, and a massive marketing campaign is distributed.